OborotovMikhail/mipt-comp-math/Lab_2.1/README.md

 ## Program output

-The program outputs 4 graphs as a result of the work.
-Those are the graphs of concentrations of substances $A$, $B$ and $C$ in the cosidered time period (starting from $t = 0$) separately and one graph on which all concentrations are plotted together.
+The program outputs 4 graphs as a result of the work: individual graphs of concentrations of substances $A$, $B$ and $C$ in the cosidered time period (starting from $t = 0$) and one graph on which all concentrations are plotted together.

-Individual oncentration graphs:
+Individual concentration graphs:

 ![alt text](https://github.com/OborotovMikhail/MIPT_CompMath/blob/main/Lab_2.1/readmeImages/imagePlot1.png?
 "Concentration of A")